Language-Integrated Recursive Queries (Full Version): Evaluation

-The smallest of the three input data sets shows the range of data sizes for which the Collections API outperforms the other approaches due to avoiding the overhead of database connection and initialization.
+\subparagraph{Experimental Results and Analysis.} The smallest of the three input data sets shows the range of data sizes for which the Collections API outperforms the other approaches due to avoiding the overhead of database connection and initialization.
 ScalaSQL has a higher overhead than \system{} or SQL strings, as the query initialization overhead happens at every iteration.
-The medium-sized dataset shows data input sizes where the ScalaSQL approach outperforms the Collections API due to several reasons: the data management system query optimizer can effectively select efficient query plans and join algorithms; as the data is not sent back to the application at each iteration, overheads due to boxing and unboxing of primitive types are avoided until iteration has concluded.
+The medium-sized dataset shows data input sizes where the ScalaSQL approach outperforms the Collections API for several reasons: the RDBMS query optimizer can effectively select efficient query plans and join algorithms; as the data is not sent back to the application at each iteration, overheads due to boxing and unboxing of primitive types are avoided until iteration has concluded.
 For this input data size \system{} outperforms the other approaches due to avoiding multi-query overhead, storing and copying intermediate relations, and internal database optimizations.
-The memory usage of Collections is higher than either the \system{} or ScalaSQL because the data is stored externally, and does not put any pressure on the JVM garbage collector.
-The largest data size shows the cases where the Collections API and non-recursive SQL approaches may run out of memory or time-out after 10-minutes.
-The graph algorithm queries (Ancestry, TC, SSSP) are run on larger datasets, while program analysis queries (APT, CBA, Data Flow, JPT, PTC) are run on smaller datasets to avoid all systems running out of memory.
+The memory usage of Collections is higher than either the \system{} or ScalaSQL because the data is not stored in the RDBMS, putting additional pressure on the JVM garbage collector.
+The largest data size shows the cases where the Collections API and non-recursive SQL approaches may run out of memory or time-out after 10 minutes.
+The graph algorithm queries (SG, TC, SSSP) are run on larger datasets, while program analysis queries (APT, CBA, Data Flow, JPT, PTC) are run on smaller datasets to avoid all systems running out of memory.

-Statistics over the data presented in Table~\ref{tab:perf} are shown in Table~\ref{tab:perf-stat}. \oopsla{Queries whose JMH error margin exceeds any difference in execution time are considered equivalent (indicated as 1X). \system{} shows no performance penalty compared to raw SQL strings, with a significant performance gain over Collections and ScalaSQL using non-recurive SQL.}